What is Love?

 Love and Addiction

-I remember when I first started playing blackjack 25 years ago, I’d arrive in Vegas and get to the hotels to get to the tables as quickly as I could.
+I remember when I first started playing casino blackjack as a 17 year old, I’d arrive in Vegas and get to the hotels to get to the tables as quickly as I could.
 I bet the reward and motivation centers of my tiny brain lit up like that Christmas tree.

 Over time the “addiction” habituated.
 I’m still the first person off the plane but now I’m racing to get to my suite, clean up and lay down.
 Those reward centers aren’t lighting up as much for blackjack anymore.

 Consider the chocolate addict’s desire for the next bite of a Hershey’s bar.
 Now you begin to arrive on the same page as that of seeing and targeting the preferred mate.

 The stalker experiences…addiction…love.
 For the stalker, male or female, it’s the pursuit of potential mate.